aeszyman/late_antiquity/bibliography.md

+Bowersock, G.W., Peter Brown, and Oleg Grabar, eds. _Late Antiquity: A Guide to the Postclassical World_.
+The Belknap Press of Harvard University Press, 1999.

 Drake, H.A. _A Century of Miracles: Christians, Pagans, Jews, and the Supernatural, 312-410_.
 Oxford University Press, 2017.

 Elsner, Jaś. _Art and the Roman Viewer: The Transformation of Art from the Pagan World to Christianity_.
 Cambridge University Press, 1995.

 Elsner, Jaś. _Imperial Rome and Christian Triumph: The Art of the Roman Empire AD 100-450_.
 Oxford University Press, 1998.

+Evans, Helen and Brandie Ratliff, eds. _Byzantium and Islam: Age of Transition, 7th-9th Century_.
+The Metropolitan Museum of Art, 2012.